belalhossain69/FoodMenuApp/README.md

 ### 🍕 Pizza Category
 Thin crust pizza topped with tangy tomato sauce, mozzarella cheese, and spicy pepperoni slices.

+### 🍔 Burger Category
+Juicy grilled beef patty layered with melted cheddar, fresh lettuce, ripe tomatoes, and tangy pickles — all sandwiched in a toasted sesame bun.

+### 🌮 Taco Category
+Soft corn tortillas filled with seasoned spiced chicken, fresh cilantro, diced onions, and a squeeze of zesty lime.

+### 🍗 Fried Chicken Category
+Crispy golden fried chicken pieces seasoned with a blend of spices — juicy on the inside and crunchy on the outside.

+### 🥗 Salad Category
+A refreshing mix of crisp greens, cherry tomatoes, crunchy cucumbers, and tangy feta cheese — tossed in a light balsamic vinaigrette.

+### 🍝 Pasta Category
+Al dente spaghetti drenched in a rich, savory marinara sauce with garlic, basil, and shaved Parmesan cheese.

+"### 🍦 Dessert Category
+Creamy vanilla ice cream topped with warm chocolate sauce, sprinkles, and a cherry on top — the perfect sweet treat."

+"**And more delicious items are waiting for you in the app — go now and check it out!**"

 ---

 ## 🛠 Tech Stack